openaicellular/oaic/docs/source/oran_installation.rst

 -------------------------------------
 Once the Kubernetes clusters are deployed, it is now time for us to deploy the near-real time RIC cluster.

+    ```
-    cd dep/bin    # Change to dep/bin directory
+   cd dep/bin

+    ./deploy-ric-platform -f ../RECIPE_EXAMPLE/PLATFORM/example_recipe.yaml
+    ```

-    ./deploy-ric-platform -f ../RECIPE_EXAMPLE/PLATFORM/example_recipe.yaml  # This command deploys the near-real time RIC according to the RECIPE stored in dep/RECIPE_EXAMPLE/PLATFORM/ directory.
-    Recipe is an important concept for Near Realtime RIC deployment.
+    This command deploys the near-real time RIC according to the RECIPE stored in dep/RECIPE_EXAMPLE/PLATFORM/ directory.
+A Recipe is an important concept for Near Realtime RIC deployment.
 Each deployment group has its own recipe.
 Recipe provides a customized specification for the components of a deployment group for a specific deployment site.
 The RECIPE_EXAMPLE directory contains the example recipes for